Skip to content

 • Report the aggregated usage again to capture it in the cycle on the new price.

-• Reset the billing_cycle_anchor parameter to now to apply the old price to previously reported usage.
+• Reset the billing_cycle_anchor parameter to now, applying the old price to previously reported usage.

 To update the price for a subscription item: